Cruz75/PGA-Tour-2k25-Calculator-PRO/README.md

 ![logo](https://github.com/user-attachments/assets/0148b9b8-90d3-405e-a880-0aa759e3ae6a)

-Welcome to the official repository for the **PGA Tour 2K25 Calculator**, an auxiliary tool for Windows designed to help players perfect their strategy on the virtual course.
+Welcome to the official repository for the **PGA Tour 2K25 Calculator**, **a strategic learning tool for Windows designed to help players understand and master the game's physics.**

 ## Official Page & Downloads